 A. Notice of construction.
 Any person intending to commence construction on any site subject to site plan review or in any way shall give 10 days' advance notice to the Board's compliance official, if any, otherwise to the Building Commissioner/Zoning Enforcement Agent before commencing construction.

 B. No nuisance.
-The Board will require adequate measures including, without limitation, barriers and restricted hours of operation to insure that the work does not become a nuisance to abutters.
+The Board will require adequate measures, including, without limitation, barriers and restricted hours of operation, to insure that the work does not become a nuisance to abutters.

 C. Use of existing ways.

-(1) Construction equipment including trucks which, because of its size or weight, may damage public or other ways will not be allowed to use existing ways.
-Tracktype equipment or other equipment which may damage pavements will not be allowed on paved ways.
+(1) Construction equipment, including trucks which, because of its size or weight, may damage public or other ways, will not be allowed to use existing ways.
+Track-type equipment or other equipment which may damage pavements will not be allowed on paved ways.
 The developer will be responsible to the Town or the private way owner for any damage to such ways or pavements caused by such use.

 (2) Measures that prevent construction vehicles from tracking dirt, mud, and dust from construction sites onto the public ways will be required at all access points.